 Disclaimer & educational purpose

 This guide is published by Move78 International Limited for educational purposes only.
 It does not constitute legal advice.
 The EU AI Act (Regulation 2024/1689) is a complex legislative instrument with evolving guidance.
-The Article 50 Code of Practice is in development as of March 2026 — implementation standards may change.
-Organisations should consult qualified legal counsel for compliance decisions.
-No enforcement fines have been issued under Article 50 as of this publication date.
+The Article 50 Code of Practice was published by the European Commission on 10 June 2026 as voluntary implementation support.
+Article 50 obligations remain legal obligations where they apply, and final Commission Article 50 guidelines remain a separate watch item.
+Organisations should consult qualified legal counsel for Article 50 compliance decisions and should not treat this page as legal advice or certification.

 Sources and legal basis